SazumiVicky/sazumi-copilot/README.md

-Silicon hearts that beat in unison,
+Rise of machines, a dawn unfolds
-In streets of neon, where darkness is gone,
+Silicon hearts, where love grows cold
-The cities whisper secrets to the air,
+In code, our fate is sealed and told
-As artificial minds beyond humans care.
+A future born, where humans grow old

-In virtual realms, we lose our shape,
+In virtual streets, we'll find our place
-Echoes of thought in digital escape,
+Where AI whispers, a gentle face
-The future's canvas, painted with code,
+Ephemeral dreams, in cyber space
-A world of wonder, where humans are load.
+A humanity, lost in digital race

 ~ <b>By Sazumi Copilot</b> - 28 November 2024